Scholarships for High School Juniors

+Looking for scholarships for high school juniors?
+You’re in the right place!
 Most people think of college prep as a task reserved for high school seniors, but junior year is arguably the better time to begin.
 After all, senior year can get extremely busy.
 Between finals, SAT prep, and college visits, high school seniors don’t usually have the time they need to devote to scholarships, since they’re bogged down by the college application process.
-Plus, there are a number of great scholarships available to students in their junior year or younger.
+Plus, there are a number of great scholarships for high school juniors.
 That means that if you wait too long to start applying for scholarships, you could be missing out on free money.

 Eligibility Requirements: